operator-playground-io/walmart-api/cover.md

-### Wallmart API's for inventory, price, item and orders.
+### Walmart API's for inventory, price, item and orders.